 Program HistoryArtists have been capturing the natural world around us for centuries as a way to share and inspire others to learn more about our natural spaces.
 Thomas Moran’s paintings and William Henry Jackson’s photographs of the mysteries of Yellowstone helped to inspire congress to set aside that land as a national park.
 Since 2014, Bighorn Canyon has hosted many amazing artists and photographers that have helped to record the history of this landscape.

 Artists are invited to become part of the Bighorn Canyon Artist-in-Residence program.
 Managed by the Interpretation Division, this program is relatively new to Bighorn Canyon, but not new to the National Park Service.
 It is one of the longest running programs in the National Park system, and the work completed under this program contributes to the public understanding and appreciation of our national parks, creating a legacy preserved for future generations.

 The creation of this program is a directive of the National Park Service’s Call to Action, Bighorn Canyon’s Long Range Interpretive Plan, and a way to creatively increase public awareness and to inspire the continued preservation of Bighorn Canyon’s resources.
 But more importantly, it is a time for artists to slow down, experience the canyon and make a lasting connection with the place.

 Artists in this program will be able to discover and interpret Bighorn Canyon through their own creative projects.
 Writers, sculptors, musicians, composers, photographers, painters, culinary and performing artists are all welcome to apply for this program.

-Artists must submit a resume and a letter of intent via email to Christy Fleming, Chief of Interpretation.
+To apply, artists must submit a resume and a letter of intent via email to Christy Fleming, Interpretation and Education Division Lead (Christy_Fleming@nps.gov).
 The letter should include why the artist is interested in helping to preserve Bighorn Canyon’s resources through their work, a rough idea of when the artist is available, one reference, and photos or online links to their work.

 Park staff will review the applications in February.
 Selections are made and announced in March.
 Specific dates for residences are dependent on housing availability and will be discussed with the artists once they are selected.